 |2000 Monthly Tourism Statistics|

-The information presented in this analysis is from Tourism Industries' monthly publication, September 2000 & Year-to-Date Summary of International Travel to the United States, and information pertaining to estimates for travel and passenger exports is obtained from the U.S. Department of Commerce, Bureau of Economic Analysis.
+The information presented in this analysis is from Tourism Industriesí monthly publication March 2000 & Year-To-Date Summary of International Travel to the United States, and information pertaining to estimates for travel and passenger fare exports and imports were obtained from the U.S. Department of Commerce, BEA.

-Analysis for September 2000 and Year-To -Date Arrivals to the United States
+Analysis for March 2000 and Year To Date Arrivals To the United States

-For more information on monthly arrivals, quarterly performance and other visitor arrivals statistics for the United States visit Tourism Industries web site at http://tinet.ita.doc.gov/research/programs/i94/index.html or contact Tourism Industries at 202-482-0140.
-Each month TI provides updates with the latest arrival figures.
-Arrival figures are usually available 3-4 months after the end of the month; i.e. January arrivals are reported in March or April.
-The quarterly table is updated four times a year.
+For more information on monthly arrivals, quarterly performance and other visitor arrivals statistics for the United States visit Tourism Industries web site at http://tinet.ita.doc.gov/research/programs/i94/index.html or contact Michelle Greenberg at 202-482-0140.